feature-driven-architecture/spec/README.md

 The reason is the lack of agreement on splitting an application to prevent exponential growth in complexity as you add Features.

-FDA is the missing piece that builds **on top** of existing components and data-flow models.
+FDA is the missing piece that builds **on top** of existing component and data-flow models.

+Instead of organizing code by data and abstraction types, we want to organize the code based on the user-facing features that solve a user problem.
+This way, we believe it is easier to scale, communicate and navigate the codebase.

 ## Goals